saifnoman/Application-Development-Resource/README.md

 ## Application-Development-Resource
+This is a proposal for a step-by-step guideline to build web-applications.
+As part of a MSc. thesis work, this repository is open for suggestions, change proposals and feature updates.

+## Overview
-Available applications to be developed are in the folders: html-js-css, react and dhis2.
-Thus, if one desires to do one of the react applications, then one opens the _react_ folder and pick one of the available.
-The same goes for applications with just html/js/css only.
+ The web-applications to be built are found in the folders, viz.: html-js-css, react and dhis2.

+## Important
-_Before working on task, one however need to prepare one's environment on Github._
+_Before starting on building, one need to prepare one's environment on Github._

-## Preparing the environment:
+### Preparing the environment: (_must be done before starting on building a web-application_)

-Preparing the environment has two parts:
+The following two parts must be completed before starting to build the web-applications.
+After successful configuration by following Part I and Part II, you may proceed to build the web-apps.

 - [Part I](#part-i): configuring your repository (one time setup) and
 - [Part II](#part-ii): configuring before starting on one of the application to be done.

-## Part I:
+### Part I:

 Fork this repository: